peterrrock2/binary-ensemble/README.md

-  applications, this should not cause any issues unless the user is specifically looking at ways to split Idaho into congressional districts at the census block level between the years 2010-2020 and they make the decision to sort the shapefile according to the congressional assignments (and if you are doing that, 1. why? and 2. maybe sort the shapefile in some other way that is more meaningful using `reben` first).
+  applications, this should not cause any issues unless the user is specifically looking at ways to split Idaho into congressional districts at the census block level between the years 2010-2020 and they make the decision to sort the dual-graph file according to the congressional assignments (and if you are doing that, 1. why? and 2. maybe sort the dual-graph file in some other way that is more meaningful using `reben` first).
 None of the other states can cause any issues for any of the state-wide races.